honeypieio/shrubcoop.org/content/introducing-the-welfare-working-group.md

 +++
 author = "Welfare Working Group" date = 2020-01-07T00:00:00Z
-description = "Meet SHRUB's Welfare Working Group - who we are, what we do and how to get in touch with us" draft = true tags = [] title = "Introducing the Welfare Working Group!" type = "news"
+description = "Meet SHRUB's Welfare Working Group - who we are, what we do and how to get in touch with us." draft = true tags = [] title = "Introducing the Welfare Working Group" type = "news"

 +++